 On the night of 4 February 1942, Upshur departed Londonderry, Northern Ireland, in company with Gleaves (DD-423), Dallas (DD-199), Roper (DD-147), and the Secretary-class Coast Guard cutter Ingham.
 Throughout the day on the 5th, the ships hunted a U-boat whose intentions seemed to be to follow the Americans to their outbound convoy assignment.
 Seven times the destroyers and the Coast Guard cutter attacked the submarine, dropping 30 depth charges, but could not "kill" the elusive submersible.

-After rendezvousing with Convoy ON-63 on the morning of 7 February, the escorts shaped a course southwest with the 30 merchant vessels, shepherding them along in the wintry seas.
-Upshur's lookouts spotted a U-boat running on the surface two miles away and gave chase, but the German lookouts were alert, and the submarine submerged before Upshur could attack.
+After rendezvousing with Convoy ON-63 on the morning of 7 February 1942, the escorts shaped a course southwest with the 30 merchant vessels, shepherding them along in the wintry seas.
+Upshur's lookouts spotted a U-boat running on the surface two miles away and gave chase, but the German lookouts proved alert, and the submarine submerged before Upshur could attack.

 For two hours, Upshur and Ingham scoured the area, dropping 15 depth charges before they returned to their stations.
 Upshur had no sooner returned to station when she again spotted the U-boat, 8,000 yards away.
 Accelerating to flank speed, the flush-decker headed towards the enemy, only to have the U-boat submerge out of sight once more.
 Upshur fired two rounds from her forward 3-inch gun, both shells splashing around the enemy's disappearing conningtower.
 Gleaves soon arrived on the scene and assisted Upshur in searching for the U-boat.
 Neither ship was able to make contact with the enemy that day nor the next, but they succeeded in preventing the German submersible from making contact with the convoy and managed to bring all of their charges safely into port.